-- To know that composition can be altered in a landscape piece to draw focus. - To know how to draw a cube from a square. - To know how to use vanishing points to draw cubes. - •To explain what 'overprint' means. - •To recognize the work and style of Peter Thorpe
+- To know that composition can be altered in a landscape piece to draw focus. - To know how to draw a cube from a square. - To know how to use vanishing points to draw cubes. - •To explain what 'overprint' means.

 Monoprint, overprint, layering, extend, rotate, translate, tessellate, composition, fabric, texture, vanishing point, cube